CarlosUPC/Spatial-Partitioning-Quadtree/README.md

 ## Compile-time Quadtree code

+Quadtree code works as a multiple data-type container to fit with diferent sort of elements (colliders, entities, particles, tiles, gameobjects, etc) with the same logic.
+Therefore, it turns out more type safety code capable of doing generalizations for many API's and avoids redundant code and its repetition if we need to work with another data-type elements.
+Evaluated at compile-time and can increase its performance (as an alternative to polymorphism).

-* template-based Quadtree class
+* Template-based Quadtree container generic class
-* Just 2 Header files
+* Easy to integrate (Just 2 Header files)
 * Readable & easy to use

-Straight-forward and easy to use:
+Straight-forward steps:

-* Create a Quadtree pointer giving an object type
+* Create a Quadtree pointer with a given data type
  ```cpp
  Quadtree<T>* qtree = new Quadtree<T>(x,y,w,h,capacity,depth);
  ```
-* Insert the elements
+* Insert elements to Quadtree
  ```cpp
 qtree->Insert(array<T>);
  ```
-* Check its relative position every frame querying to found array
+* Check its relative position every frame querying to *found* array
  ```cpp
 qtree->found.clear();
 qtree->query(qtree->found(T));